 Safe Rooms will be constructed in existing homes by reinforcing part of the structure to withstand high winds.
 Homeowners receiving housing rehabilitation assistance impacted by tornados that no longer feel safe in teir homes will be offered assistance with construction faafe rotoalow them to sty in their home rather than relocate to another community.
-The safe room will be built to standard ICC/NSSA- 500.
+The safe room will be builto standard ICC/NSSA- 500. <>strong>&a tothe next level or other forms ofrelief.